 - Instructional Coaching model to continue to fund state mandated specialist positions but reduce the overall number of specialists and curriculum coordinators.
-This change also shifted the focus to job-embedded professional development and the responsibility for individual teachers to use content, pedagogical and technological knowledge in daily lesson planning and delivery. - Central Office Management reduced overall number of senior managers and directors, moved to two assistant superintendent-structure for more efficient reporting structure. - Moved to 8-period course schedule with teachers teaching 6 of 8 classes at high schools to offer more course choices for students as graduation requirements increased without increasing workforce. - 4.
+Also shifted focus to job-embedded professional development and responsibility for individual teachers to use content, pedagogical and technological knowledge in daily lesson planning and delivery. - Central Office Management reduced overall number of senior managers and directors, moved to two assistant superintendents for more efficient reporting structure. - 3.
+Moved to 8-period course schedule with teachers teaching 6 of 8 classes at high schools to offer more course choices for students as graduation requirements increased without increasing workforce. - 4.
 Redesigned all bus routes for efficiency.